mlefkir/Tonari.jl/docs/src/simulations.md

 ```
 ## Regularly sampled data

 Now we can simulate the time series data.
-We first define a [`Simulation`](@ref) object with the power spectrum model,the total time `T`, the time step `Δt`, the mean count rate `μ`, and the variance `σ²`.
+We first define a [`Simulation`](@ref) struct with the power spectrum model,the total time `T`, the time step `Δt`, the mean count rate `μ`, and the variance `σ²`.
 We can also add the `S_low` and `S_high` parameters to the simulation object.
 The `S_low` and `S_high` parameters are factors that extend the grid of frequencies.
 This is useful to avoid the cyclic effect of the discrete Fourier transform, the resulting time series is extracted from a longer time interval.

 ```@example simulation_univariate